 TRAIL NAME: Griffith Park – Starting at Merry Go Round Parking Lot #1

-HIKE LEVEL: Level 4 – (Moderate workout with uphill sections, some basic hiking experience requested)
+HIKE LEVEL: Level 4 – (Light pace hike, Some workout with uphill sections, some hiking experience helps)

 WHAT IS A HIKING LEVEL?: